Buffy Anne Summers

 Willow: What does it mean when a girl wants to... you know...

-Xander: If your doing it, I think you should be able to say it.
+Xander: If you're doing it, I think you should be able to say it.

 Willow: Parents usually wait until your out of the house, or under it, to worry about you having sex, by then it's way too late.